Mark your Calendars! Founders’s Day is October 13, 2024!

 Bequests: Leave your legacy by making a gift in your will to friends, family and the Foundation.
 A bequest is one of the simplest ways to remember those you care about most, and provide a sustainable future.

-Many of our members have included The Delta Chi Educational Foundation in their estate planning by naming the Foundation as a beneficiary.
+Many of our members have included the Delta Chi Foundation in their estate planning by naming the Foundation as a beneficiary.
 Gifts such as these are invaluable in helping us assure the long-term viability and financial stability of the Foundation.

 Heritage Society Members: